umarmohammed/umarmohammed.github.io/_posts/2018/2018-10-02-Quick-into-to-JWT.md

 - The client sends some credentials to the server.
 - The server checks the credentials.
 If the credentials are correct it generates a JWT containing claims about the user and sends it back in the response.
-- The client sends the JWT in its HTTP "auth" header when making subsequent requests.
+- The client sends the JWT in its HTTP "Authorization" header when making subsequent requests.
 - The server Authenticates and Authorizes the client's requests by checking the claims in the JWT.

 ## How are they created?

-A few things stand out as being obvious from the above flow.
+A few things stand out as being obvious from the above flow:

 - When inspecting a JWT the server needs to be able to verify who generated it.
 - The server also needs to be able to verify that the JWT hasn't been altered since it was generated, i.e. no claims have been added, removed or modified.
 - The JWT should be encoded making it easier to transfer via HTTP.

-These concerns are handled by base64 encoding the claims and cryptographically signing them.
+These concerns are handled by base64-url encoding the claims and cryptographically signing them.
 In particular a JWT is made up of three parts:

 #### Parts of a JWT